opdavies/oliverdavies.uk/website/source/_posts/drupal-body-classes-tailwind-css.md

 tags:
     - drupal
     - tailwind-css
+toc:
+    - Adding classes to a safelist
+    - Extracting the safelist to a file
+    - Creating a safelist file automatically with Drush
 ---

 I was recently [asked a question](https://www.drupal.org/project/tailwindcss/issues/3271487) in the issue queue for my [Tailwind starter kit Drupal theme](https://www.drupal.org/project/tailwindcss), about how to use classes within content with Tailwind CSS.